A concussion is a traumatic brain injury that can disrupt normal brain function. Here are a few tips to keep your family safe and healthy.

 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

 No one plans for a concussion.
 And yet, concussions need timely assessment and treatment.
-At Children's Hospitals and Clinics of Minnesota, we understand that prompt care for concussion is critical.
+At Children's Minnesota, we understand that prompt care for concussion is critical.
 That's why the specialists in our pediatric concussion program work closely with our emergency medicine team to schedule follow up evaluations of young patients.